-When we’re looking at these guns– whether its the Planet Eclipse Etha 2, the Dye Proto, the Cronus Tactical, or another top paintball marker– we are considering a variety of factors.
-First of all, we want something that is accessible and possible for anybody to use, ranging from your average entry level beginner, intermediate players who want something easy to use, and even advanced players who want a marker that will match their level of expertise.
+When we’re looking at these guns– whether it’s the Planet Eclipse Etha 2, the Dye Proto, the Cronus Tactical, or another top paintball marker– we are considering a variety of factors.
+First of all, we want something that is accessible and possible for anybody to use, ranging from your average entry-level beginner, intermediate players who want something easy to use, and even advanced players who want a marker that will match their level of expertise.

 Frequently Asked Questions

-All things considered, because you have to buy more equipment than just your marker, you should be expecting to pay well over one hundred dollars for your set up, while you can go as low as $30 if you’re just looking to try out some low-quality plastic, or spend over $2000 if you’re looking for something that is premium and top of the line.
+All things considered, because you have to buy more paintball equipment than just your marker, you should be expecting to pay well over one hundred dollars for your setup, while you can go as low as $30 if you’re just looking to try out some low-quality plastic, or spend over $2000 if you’re looking for a marker that is premium and top of the line.
 Also, most legitimate companies will offer reasonable warranties.

 Conclusion – Final Thoughts on the Best Paintball Gun

 Are these the only great paintball guns on the market?
 Definitely not.
 However, we think they represent a broad range of excellent options.
-Some are easy to use, others are advanced.
+Some are easy to use, and others are advanced.
 But, in the end, as long as we help you find the right marker for you, we are totally happy.
-If there are any amazing guns we missed out on, feel free to let us know!
+If there are any amazing guns, we missed out on, feel free to let us know!